Stranger: touches his head after a wild hangover, “Oh no, my head, this is not normal, what does that mean?!”

-Symptoms are extreme fatigue, trigeminal neuralgia, eye pain, dizziness, wobbly legs and paresthesia in my arms and legs aside from other, less desirable symptoms I want to think of.
+My symptoms are extreme fatigue, excruciating trigeminal neuralgia, stabbing eye and ear pain, dizziness, wobbly legs and paresthesia in my arms and legs aside from other, less desirable symptoms I want to think of.
 They make common sense if you have MS.

 Just take the facial pain I have been experiencing the last four days.
-Trigeminal neuralgia (TN) is an excruciating nerve pain which can give stabbing or burning sensations on one side of the face.
-The pain comes on rapidly and, at least initially, lasts for seconds or a few minutes.
+Trigeminal neuralgia (TN) is an unbearable nerve pain which stabs or burns on one side of the face.
+The pain comes on rapidly and, at least initially, lasts for seconds or a few minutes, and can recurring blasts can go on for what seems like forever.
 Anything between 5 and 50 episodes can occur in a day.
-In MS, the electric shock-type pain can change into a dull, nagging pain that can last for days.
+This type of TN can change into the second type of TN where the electric shock-type pain can change into a dull, hot, nagging pain that can last for days.

-On any given day, pain, touch, temperatures or vibration can trigger a TN attack.
-Talking, smiling, brushing my teeth or a whiff of cold air can trigger an attack.
+On any given day, either pain, talking, smiling, brushing my teeth, a whiff of cold air, touching my face, temperatures or vibration can trigger a TN attack.
 Vibrations caused by walking or music as well as sudden loud sounds like banging doors, coughing or sneezing… same.
 Quite often, waking up with the left side of my face resting on the pillow is the culprit.
 There are so many triggers that listing them all would scare people.

-In technical terms, there is ‘cross talk’ between nerve fibres that carry sensations such as touch and vibration to the brain and those that carry sharp pain.
-In MS, this cross talk is caused by loss of myelin – fatty substance that covers nerve fibres – on the trigeminal nerve.
+In technical terms, there is ‘cross-talk’ between nerve fibres that carry sensations such as touch and vibration to the brain and those that carry sharp pain.
+In MS, this cross-talk is caused by loss of myelin – the fatty substance that covers nerve fibres – on the trigeminal nerve.
 The damaged nerves react to touch sensations and send incorrect pain signals to the brain.

 It’s a handful, indeed.

-And under chemical warfare trying to end the pain.
+And because of it, I am under constant chemical warfare trying to end the pain.